 2. Run a single consolidated budget, e.g., Library Budget, allocating all expenditure for all purchases to this one budget, or

-3. Run multiple department budgets and allocate funds as appropriate, e.g., a History Department budget, an English Department budget, Fiction Budget, Non-fiction Budget, etc.
+3. Run multiple budgets as required, e.g., a History Department budget, an English Department budget, Fiction Budget, Non-fiction Budget, subscriptions budget, etc.

-At any time you can check a budget to review expenditure on items acquired through your chosen Acquisitions workflow and for which a budget have been allocated.
+At any time you can check a budget to review the state of expenditure on items acquired through your chosen Acquisitions workflow and for which a budget has been allocated.

 Go to: Acquisitions > Budgeting > Budgets

-Currently active budgets will be listed and expenditure will be calculated and displayed based on the following descriptions:
+Current active budgets will be listed and expenditure for each defined budget will be calculated and displayed based on the following descriptions:

 1. Show inactive - toggle to show/hide budgets that are active/inactive.
-Note: Inactive budgets are displayed in italic font.
+Note: An inactive budget has been disabled (see Disabled Budgets below).

 2. BUDGET - the name of the budget.

-3. AMOUNT - fixed amount allocated to the budget.
+3. AMOUNT - amount allocated to the budget.

-4. PLACED - amount committed for orders dispatched and awaiting delivery/receipt, dynamically updated each time a new order is placed.
+4. PLACED - amount committed to orders that have been placed with a supplier but awaiting delivery/receipt, dynamically updated each time a new order is placed, edited or items are accessioned.

-6. REMAINING - amount remaining/uncommitted/unspent from this budget.
+6. REMAINING - amount remaining/uncommitted/unspent for this budget.

-7. START - beginning of the budget period.
+7. START - start date of the budget period.

-8. END - e of the budget period.
+8. END - end date of the budget period.

-9. COST CENTRE - budget to which this budget is assigned.
+9. COST CENTRE - defined cost centre to which this budget is assigned if cost centres are used.

 10. - edit this budget.